Cisco certifications: Cisco Certified Entry Networking Technician (CCENT)

-Cisco Certified Entry Networking Technician represents the lowest level of certification which covers basic networking knowledge.
+Cisco Certified Entry Networking Technician {CCENT} represents the lowest level of certification which covers basic networking knowledge.
 Until its introduction, CCNA represented the first level of the certification program.
 It has appropriate use for an entry-level network support position.
 CCENT certified staff can install, manage and troubleshoot a small enterprise network, including basic network security.
 The first step towards a CCNA certification must start by having a CCENT.

 In 2017, Cisco introduced new ICND1 and ICND2 exams (needed for the new CCNA Routing and Switching).
 ICND1: 100-105 (Interconnecting Cisco Networking Devices Part 1 v3.0) became the new exam required for CCENT.
 With this change, CCENT became a sufficient pre-requirement for CCNA Security, CCNA Voice and CCNA Wireless.